NicolaTamanini/NicolaTamanini.github.io/CV.md

 ### Invited conference talks

+1. _GW cosmology: present and future_, Talk at the First ACME Workshop: The gravitational wave sky and complementary observations, Toulouse, France [10/04/2025]
 1. _Standard sirens with LISA_, Talk at the 15th LISA Symposium, Dublin, Ireland [08/07/2024]
 1. _Standard sirens for LISA_, Talk at the 11th LISA Cosmology Working Group Workshop, Porto, Portugal [20/06/2024]
 1. _Cosmology with GWs and latest LVK results_, Talk at Exploring the Dark Side of the Universe Tools 2024 - 5th World Summit, Île de Noirmoutier, France [04/06/2024]